Afghanistan mourns after ambulance bomb kills more than 100

+- It's renewing doubts over the Afghan authorities' ability to keep people safe

+Kabul, Afghanistan (CNN)As Afghanistan mourned another deadly attack Sunday -- one that raises questions about the potential for stability in the region -- a top American general says US victory in Afghanistan is still a possibility.

-Kabul, Afghanistan (CNN)Afghanistan declared a national day of mourning Sunday after an ambulance packed with explosives blew up in a crowded street in the capital of Kabul, killing 103 people.
+The Afghan government declared a national day of mourning after an ambulance packed with explosives blew up in a crowded street in the capital of Kabul, killing 103 people.

 The Taliban claimed responsibility for the Saturday attack, which injured 235 people, including 30 police officers, Kabul police chief Basir Mojahid said.
 It comes a week after militants stormed a Kabul hotel and killed scores in a 12-hour standoff.

-Flags were flown at half-staff nationwide after the latest attack.
+Flags were flown at half-mast nationwide after the latest attack.
 The government set aside Monday as a public holiday and Tuesday as a day of prayer for the victims, according to presidential spokesman Shah Hussain Murtazawi.

 The blast Saturday occurred after the ambulance passed through a security checkpoint, Interior Ministry spokesman Nasrat Rahimi said.